-With a background in teaching math and a passion for connecting with people, Mike is one of our Talent Executives at Vettery.
-Talent Executives are your guide, support-system, and ally as you go through the job search with Vettery.
+With a background in teaching math and a passion for connecting with people, Mike is one of our Candidate Experience Specialists at Vettery.
+Candidate Experience Specialists are your guide, support-system, and ally as you go through the job search with Vettery.

-Throughout the process, you’ll be able to lean on your Talent Executive as much as or as little as you’d like.
-Our Talent team has great insight on the industry, as well as tips for interviewing and landing jobs that you’re truly excited about!
+Throughout the process, you’ll be able to lean on your Candidate Experience Specialist as much as or as little as you’d like.
+Our Candidate Experience team has great insight on the industry, as well as tips for interviewing and landing jobs that you’re truly excited about!

-We sat down with Mike, one of the Talent Executives, to learn more about his switch from teaching to joining Vettery.
+We sat down with Mike, one of the Candidate Experience Specialists, to learn more about his switch from teaching to joining Vettery.
 Plus, his advice on how to find a job you’ll love.